 This is the final volume of a series of publications calendaring the deeds of one of the most important noble families of medieval and early modern Ireland.
 It remains a useful mine of information for historians of the period as well as for genealogists.
-It is the last remaining volume in print.

-Sir William Herbert: Croftus Sive de Hibernia Liber

-Arthur Keaveney and John A. Madden, editors
+It is the last volume in the series which is still in print.
+ISBN 978-1-874280-30-9, xix + 240 pp, €40, 1943 Sir William Herbert: Croftus Sive de Hibernia Liber Arthur Keaveney and John A. Madden, editors

-Protestant, planter and political scientist, Sir William Herbert (1553- 1593) was all these things.
+Protestant, planter and political scientist, Sir William Herbert (1553-1593) was all these things.
 In Croftus he set out the ills of contemporary Ireland and what he believed to be their causes.
 He was also ready with the solutions: Anglicisation, religious conversion and the introduction of 'civility'.

-In this edition, which is the first for

-over 100 years, the original Latin text has been freshly edited and equipped with a side-by-side English translation.
+In this edition, which is the first for over 100 years, the original Latin text has been freshly edited and equipped with a side-by-side English translation.
 Extensive commentary, an introduction and appendices are designed to help facilitate modern readers of this important treatise.
 ISBN 978-1-874280-02-6, lxi + 207 pp, €35, 1992